ET0735-DevOps-AIoT-AY2410/DCPE_2A_04_GroupB/README.md

 - checks if any books are overdue.
 - provides a fine amount for each borrower.

-getFromRpi.py:
-- interacts with a REST API to manage book reservations and fines.
-- processes book reservation, updates system.

 readWriteBooks.py:
 - manages book data stored in a CSV file.
 - loads book data, adds new books, removes books, and changes the status from borrowed to reserved.